 Do you have fire safety concerns about someone you care for?

 Factors may include burn marks found within the home, cooking regularly being left unattended, poor housekeeping or an accumulation of possessions that restricts escape routes.
 Having an alcohol dependency, suffering from mobility issues or due to health reasons they are less able to react or understand a situation.
+Request a home fire safety visit for the person you care for.

 Many of us know a friend, relative, neighbour or client, often living alone, who could be vulnerable from fire.
 If you know someone who could be at risk from fire, please tell them about Home Fire Safety Visits and submit a referral.
 We will work with you to make sure that the person is safe in their own home.